adolecumberri/calculator_es6_ts/README.md

-# calculator_es6_ts
+# calculator done with ES6 and TypeScript

-Clasic and casual calculator but done with ES6 and TypesScript
+Clasic and casual calculator but done with ES6 and TypesScript.

 ## Getting Started

-Just execute, the .ts file is already compiled.
+Just execute the index.html, the .ts file is already compiled.

 ```
 index.html
 ```

-### To compile by yourself
+### To compile it by yourself

 Install TypeScript globaly
 ```